peted70/storage-triggers/README.md

 ![wanring image](./images/warning.png)

 Each sample provides a mechanism to respond to a file being uploaded to Azure Blob Storage.
-The response will be to place a message onto a Azure Service bus instance and thus trigger a workflow of some kind:
+The response will be to place a message onto a Azure Service bus instance and thus potentially trigger a workflow of some kind:

 ## Blob Trigger